Feature Selection and Junta Testing are Statistically Equivalent: Introduction

-The tester has \emph{one-sided error} if it accepts with probability 1 when $f$ is a $k$-junta. \item \textbf{$k$-Feature selection:} Assuming $f$ is a $k$-junta, output a set $T \subseteq [n]$ of $k$ variables such that (with probability $3/4$) there exists a $k$-junta $g$ on variables $T$ satisfying $\dist_\cD(f,g) < \epsilon$. \item \textbf{Learning $k$-juntas:} Assuming $f$ is a $k$-junta, output a $k$-junta $g$ such that (with probability $3/4$) $\dist_\cD(f,g) < \epsilon$. \end{enumerate} How many random samples $(\bm x, f(\bm x))$ are required to perform these tasks?
-The answer to question 3 (learning juntas) is well-known.
-We prove tight bounds for questions 1 and 2 (testing juntas and feature selection), showing that they are essentially equivalent, and determining the parameters for which the sample size is smaller than for learning:
+\item \textbf{$k$-Feature selection:} Assuming $f$ is a $k$-junta, output a set $T \subseteq [n]$ of $k$ variables such that (with probability $3/4$) there exists a $k$-junta $g$ on variables $T$ satisfying $\dist_\cD(f,g) < \epsilon$. \end{enumerate} These two fundamental problems do not easily reduce to each other\footnote{The standard testing-by-learning reduction of \cite{GGR98} does not work to reduce testing juntas to feature selection.}, are not obviously equivalent, and tight bounds on the required sample sizes are not known.
+However, they can both be solved by the same obvious algorithm, provided that the sample size is large enough: